nmp5624/nmp5624.github.io/_pages/teaching.md

 nav: true
 nav_order: 6
 ---
-I have rich and diverse teaching experience both as instructor (Higher School of Economics University) and graduate teaching assistant (Penn State University).
+I have rich and diverse teaching experience both as an instructor (Higher School of Economics University) and a graduate teaching assistant (Penn State University).

 ### Awards